King Thunderbird Centre Opens

 okimaw peyesew kamik's four-year journey, made possible with your support

-On December 15, 2021, we announced the Build with Boyle campaign - our plan to transition from our old community centre to a new, purpose-built facility.
-And now, on December 15, 2025, four years later, we are proud and excited to say that okimaw peyesew kamik (King Thunderbird Centre) is open!
+On December 15, 2021, we announced the Edmonton Oilers Community Foundation’s transformation $10 million gift and we launched the Build with Boyle campaign - our plan to transition from our old community centre to a new, purpose-built facility.

-We could not and did not do this alone - it was our community that made okimaw peyesew kamik possible.
+We could not and did not do this alone - it was the community that made okimaw peyesew kamik possible.
 All aspects of our work are about building strong, healthy relationships: the relationships between those we serve and our staff, between our volunteers and those we serve, between our staff and our supporters, between us and our neighbours, between our partners.
-Like every story of success, Build with Boyle is a story about relationships.

 Before our former community centre flooded the sixth time, we already knew we needed a new building.
 The Coop, as it was called, had been home to many of our programs and services since 1996.
 And after almost 30 years there, for many people Boyle Street was the Coop, and the Coop was Boyle Street.

 When we found a possible location - a 2.5-acre property only two blocks from the Coop - we approached the Oilers Entertainment Group.
-In September 2021, they purchased the site of the Coop for its appraised value of $5,000,000, and the Edmonton Oilers Community Foundation (EOCF) donated $10,000,000 toward the cost of the new centre.
-The EOCF’s donation changed the trajectory of Boyle Street and helped launch Build with Boyle.
+From the beginning, Boyle Street saw potential in this site - a place where services, care, and community could come together under one roof.
+The Edmonton Oilers Community Foundation recognized the importance of that vision and its role in strengthening downtown Edmonton.
+Their $10 million contribution changed the trajectory of Boyle Street and helped launch Build with Boyle.

-We publicly announced Build with Boyle on December 15, 2021.
-Immediately after this announcement, Pat and Diana Priestner reached out and donated to the campaign, providing another early boost to Build with Boyle.
+We publicly announced the EOCF’s gift and launched the Build with Boyle campaign on December 15, 2021.
+Immediately after this announcement, Pat and Diana Priestner, long-term supporters of Boyle Street, donated to the campaign, providing another early boost to Build with Boyle.

 On September 15, 2022, our development permit was approved by the City of Edmonton.
-At a Ford Hall event on November 1, 2022, we announced five new partners: Capital Power, Station Lands, The Brick, and The Stollery Charitable Foundation.
+Just weeks later, on November 1, 2022, we celebrated another exciting moment at Ford Hall, announcing new partners, including: Capital Power, Station Lands, The Brick, and The Stollery Charitable Foundation.
 With their support, we had met 75% of our fundraising goal without any government assistance.

 At this same event we unveiled the name of the facility: okimaw peyesew kamik, which translates to King Thunderbird Centre.
-This nêhiyawêwin (Cree) name was gifted to us in ceremony by Elder Cliff Cardinal.
+This nêhiyawêwin (Cree language) name was gifted to us in ceremony by Elder Cliff Cardinal.

 “I had the painstaking task of humbling myself and providing humility to the spirit world to ask for a grandfather to guide this new home,” Elder Cardinal shared.
 “And during that time, one grandfather came - on the third round - one stepped up … the thunderbird came down and blessed us and took that initiative to guide us to protect this home for millennia to come.”